-When it comes to true Hollywood royalty, very few stars garner instant recognition simply by the mention of their first name.
-“Marty,” for Martin Scorsese, “Bobby” for Robert De Niro, and of course, “Jack,” for Jack Nicholson.
-Nicholson has three Oscars, multiple Golden Globes, floor seats for Lakers games, and ownership of some of the most memorable lines ever uttered in Hollywood.
-In fact, you can’t spell Nicholson without “I-C-O-N.” By the way, the man LOVES his cigars and you’ll often see them in Jack Nicholson’s movies, too.
+Regarding true Hollywood royalty, few stars garner instant recognition simply by mentioning their first name.
+“Marty” for Martin Scorsese, “Bobby” for Robert De Niro, and of course, “Jack” for Jack Nicholson.
+Nicholson has three Oscars, multiple Golden Globes, floor seats for Lakers games, and ownership of some of Hollywood’s most memorable lines ever uttered.
+You can’t spell Nicholson without “I-C-O-N.” By the way, the man LOVES his cigars, and you’ll often see them in Jack Nicholson’s movies, too.

 In the beginning, Jack Nicholson was a cigarette smoker.
-He eventually had an epiphany, and decided it was best to replace one bad habit with one slightly better habit, and converted to cigars.
-He grew up in Asbury Park, New Jersey, surrounded by “wise guys“ who played cards and favored Muriel’s and White Owls.
+However, he eventually had an epiphany and decided it was best to replace one bad habit with one slightly better practice and converted to cigars.
+He grew up in Asbury Park, New Jersey, surrounded by “wise guys “who played cards and favored Muriel’s and White Owls.
 However, in 1973 he played a petty officer who devoured Cuban cigars in the movie “The Last Detail.”
 And a love affair was born.
-However, it wasn’t until the early 1990s when he made the full-time switch to cigars, all because of golf.
+However, it wasn’t until the early 1990s that he made the full-time switch to cigars, all because of golf.
 A fresh cigar on the fifth hole became a ritual, and it’s been only cigars since.

 Art Imitates Life

 There is no shortage of characters that Jack has played who enjoy cigars.
-Those cigars aren’t as much as a prop but as an extension of the character itself.
-As Colonel Jessup in “A Few Good Men,” his military rank has been upgraded since the “Last Detail,” and the gruff, cigar-chomping exterior wouldn’t be the same without the cigars.
-He has maintained that he never came anywhere near the 15 cigars a day that George Burns was rumored to have smoked but has gotten pretty close to those numbers smoking in between takes and during filming.
+Those cigars aren’t as much a prop but an extension of the character itself.
+As Colonel Jessup in “A Few Good Men,” his military rank has been upgraded since the “Last Detail.”
+The gruff, cigar-chomping exterior wouldn’t be the same without the cigars.
+He has maintained that he never came anywhere near the 15 cigars a day that George Burns was rumored to have smoked but has gotten close to those numbers by smoking between takes and during filming.
 He is also notoriously generous with his cigars on set.

 What Does an Icon Smoke?